 Sugar gets a lot of bad press, and for good reason.
 Too much of it increases the risk of obesity, diabetes, heart attack and stroke.

 How, then, can it wreak so much havoc on our bodies?
-Keck Medicine of USC physician Kathleen Page, MD, assistant professor of clinical medicine, has been asking this question in the lab, and she’s come up with an intriguing answer: Even though your sweet tooth might love all sugar, our brain knows sugars are not equal and responds accordingly.
+Kathleen Page, MD, associate professor of clinical medicine at the Keck School of Medicine of USC and a physician at Keck Medicine of USC, has been investigating this question in the lab, and she’s come up with an interesting answer: Even though your sweet tooth might love all sugars, our brain knows not all sugars are created equal and responds accordingly.

 An experiment: Fructose vs. glucose